Bernardine Dohrn: Early life

 Bernardine Dohrn was born Bernardine Ohrnstein in Chicago, Illinois, in 1942, and moved to Whitefish Bay, an upper-middle-class suburb of Milwaukee as a young child, where she was raised the majority of her childhood.
-Her father, Bernard D. Ohrnstein, changed the family surname to Dohrn (his middle initial plus the first letters of his last name) when Bernardine was in high school.
-Her father was Jewish, although the name change was intended to obscure that, and her mother, Dorothy (née Soderberg), was of Swedish background and a Christian Scientist.
+Her father, Bernard D. Ohrnstein, changed the family surname to Dohrn (the "D" for his wife, Dorothy, plus the first letters of his last name) when Bernardine was in high school.
+Her father was Jewish, which his name change was intended to obscure.
+Her mother, Dorothy (née Soderberg), was of Swedish background and a Christian Scientist.
 Dohrn graduated from Whitefish Bay High School, where she was a cheerleader, treasurer of the Modern Dance Club, a member of the National Honor Society, and editor of the school newspaper.

 She attended Miami University in Oxford, Ohio, for one year before transferring to the University of Chicago, where she graduated with honors with a B.A. in political science in 1963.
 Dohrn received her J.D. from the University of Chicago Law School in 1967.
 While attending law school, Dohrn began working in support of civil rights movement leader Martin Luther King Jr. and became the first law student organizer for the National Lawyers Guild.